 1. Install OpenVox

-• Download OpenVox from the Mac App Store
+• Download OpenVox from the App Store on Mac or iPad, or download the Windows installer from openvoxai.com

 • Grant any required permissions (microphone for voice cloning, file access for AudioBooks)